 Greyadors can happily live in an apartment with an hour of brisk walking per day.
 Though if you have a big house with a yard that they can run around in and play fetch, they will love that all the better.
 Above all material objects, dogs need love and care.
 If you want to take your Greyador for a hike, make sure they have a secure harness.
 They may have an inherent need to chase small animals.

-See below for all Greyador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Greyadors!

 Greyador Mixed Dog Breed Pictures